Afrodita-Bele/Hello-GitHub-World/README.md

 I am interested in programming languages.
 Right now I am learning Ruby on rails.
 I am one of the participants of KTRuby Incubator and I am very excided about this.
+KT Rubi Inubator is a great oportunity to expand my knowledge.